OpenLiberty/liberty-tools-intellij/DEVELOPING.md

 1. Clone this repository: `git clone git@github.com:OpenLiberty/liberty-tools-intellij.git`
 2. Clone the lsp4ij repository: `git clone git@github.com:MicroShed/lsp4ij.git`
-3. Build lsp4ij and save it in your local Maven repository: `./gradlew publishToMavenLocal` (just build the jar: `./gradlew jar`)
+3. Build lsp4ij and save it in your local Maven repository: `./gradlew publishToMavenLocal`.
+Alternatively, build only the jar: `./gradlew jar`
 4. Import this repository as a Gradle project in IntelliJ IDEA
 5. Run `./gradlew runIde --stacktrace`.
 A new IntelliJ IDEA window will launch with the Liberty Tools plugin installed to it.
 You can connect the IntelliJ IDEA debugger to this process to debug the plugin.